-Republican Michael Nudo, 27, grew up in the Phoenix flip zone — when it was more securely Republican territory.
+Nudo grew up in the flip zone — when it was more securely Republican territory.
 During his freshman year in high school, his family lost their house to foreclosure as millions of other Americans did during the Great Recession.
 Then their rental house was foreclosed on, and they had to move again.

 The experience instilled in him a conservative belief that the government, like families, must be financially responsible.

 Now Nudo sees that housing crash as the beginning of another wave of change in his hometown — “a huge turnover.”
 As the economy recovered, big companies relocated workers from around the country.
 Others moved in chasing low housing prices and lower taxes and bringing their politics with them.
 The Phoenix area became splintered.